Scaling Practice

 Upper averted labial = extra-oral, side of cheek.

-Upper facing labial = extra-oral.
+Upper facing labial = extra-oral, side of cheek.

 Lower averted labial = extra-oral, side of cheek.

-Lower averted lingual = intra-oral, two teeth away (~35).
+Lower averted lingual = intra-oral, two teeth away (around 35).

 Lower facing labial = no rest or side of cheek.

-Lower facing lingual = extra-oral or intra-oral on 47/46.
+Lower facing lingual = extra-oral or intra-oral, two teeth away (47/46).

 Finger Rest (Posterior)